 This medium sized species (to 11mm) with a stepped body outline bearing a distinctive dark dorsal stripe.
 The antennae have three flagella segments and it lacks pleopodal lungs.
 It come in a variety of colour forms (see images), but as a rule the head is typically uniformly pigmented, often black, and usually noticeably darker than the body.
 It typically runs rapidly when disturbed.

 It has recently become apparent that a second species of Philoscia - P. affinis - also occurs in Britain, which differs on a number of subtle characters.
 Otherwise confusion is most likely with Ligidium hypnorum (flagella of numerous bead-like segments) or Porcellionides cingendus (flagella of two segments, plus two pairs of pleopodal lungs).
-Orange colour forms have been mistaken for Androniscus dentiger.
+Orange colour forms have been repeatedly mistaken for Androniscus dentiger by inexperienced observers.

 It has a strong preference for grassy sites of all sorts, and tends to avoid dense woodland (a habitat more suited to the recently discovered P. affinis).
 Although often numerous within grassland swards, it is most easily found beneath refuge sites, such as dead wood, stones or even dried cowpats.

 This summary is based on the detailed account in Gregory (2009).